Data room permissions explained hero.

 How do I revoke data room access when a deal falls through?

 In any reputable VDR platform, you go into the access settings, find the user, and remove or deactivate their access.
 It takes about 30 seconds.
-Their link or login immediately stops working - they won't be able to open any documents even if they have the URL saved.
+Their link or login immediately stops working, they won't be able to open any documents even if they have the URL saved.
 This is one of the core reasons to use a proper data room instead of a Google Drive link.
 With a shared Drive folder, removing access is less reliable and you often can't be sure a local copy doesn't exist.
 With a VDR, the access revocation is clean and immediate.

 What is an audit log in a virtual data room?

 An audit log is a timestamped record of every action inside your data room - who accessed it, which documents they opened, how long they spent, whether they tried to download anything, and when.
-It's useful for two things: understanding engagement (which investors are actively reviewing your materials and which aren't), and legal protection (if a confidentiality issue arises, you have documented evidence of exactly who accessed what and when).
+It's useful for two things: understanding engagement (which visitors are actively reviewing your materials and which aren't), and legal protection (if a confidentiality issue arises, you have documented evidence of exactly who accessed what and when).
 On Ellty, full audit log export is available on the Data Room Plus plan.

 Can I set different permissions for different folders in the same data room?